Peru is one of the most popular countries to travel around in South America, mostly thanks to its iconic Wonder of the World, Machu Picchu.

 3. Surf at Máncora Beach

-Seafood, watersports, horseback riding, and relaxation are the order of the day at this popular beach resort.
-Máncora is one of the finest beaches in South America and its year-round sunshine and huge waves also make it Peru’s surfing Mecca.
-A private surf lesson costs around 80 PEN.
+Great fresh seafood, watersports, horseback riding, whale watching, fishing with locals, visiting the mangroves, and plenty of relaxation are the order of the day at this popular beach resort.
+Máncora is one of the finest beaches in South America and its year-round sunshine, two ocean currents, and beginner-friendly waves also make it Peru’s surfing Mecca.
 Accommodation prices can be expensive from December to March, so it’s best to book in advance.
+Whale watching costs 135 PEN, surfing classes start at 95 PEN, and SUP tours with sea turtles cost 175 PEN.

 4. Step back through time at Batán Grande

-Batán Grande, also known as the Sicán Archaeological Complex, is an archaeological site comprised of 50 pyramids and tombs, which are thought to date to 100-1000 CE.
+Batán Grande, also known as the Sicán Archaeological Complex, is an archaeological site comprising 50 pyramids and tombs, which are thought to date to 750–1300 CE.
 Located near Chiclayo, this site was once the ancient Sicán capital and has yielded many impressive pre-Columbian artifacts.
-For example, a gold Tumi weighing almost seven pounds was recovered from one of the royal tombs!
+For example, a gold Tumi ceremonial knife weighing almost seven pounds was recovered from one of the royal tombs!
+Bring plenty of water, sunscreen, and snacks for the day.

 5. Discover Cusco